nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ![Application Interface](images/ApplicationInterface.png)

-Each section contains several components, which will be labelled in their respective sections below.
-These components are numbered, and their names and descriptions will be displayed in a tabular format.
+Each section contains several [components](#component), which will be labelled in their respective sections below.
+These parts are numbered, and their names and descriptions will be displayed in a tabular format.

 ### Teams Section